MaxLap/activerecord_where_assoc/ALTERNATIVES_PROBLEMS.md

 ```

 The general version of this problem is the handling of `limit` and `offset` on associations and in default_scopes. where_assoc_exists handle those correctly and only checks the records that match the limit and the offset.

+Note: [MySQL has a limitation](README.md#mysql-doesnt-support-sub-limit), this makes handling has_one correctly not possible with MySQL.

 ### Raw SQL joins or sub-selects